MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/smart-cards/smart-card-certificate-requirements-and-enumeration.md

 - The smart card sign-in certificate must have the HTTP CRL distribution point listed in its certificate
 - The CRL distribution point must have a valid CRL published and a delta CRL, if applicable, even if the CRL distribution point is empty
 - The smart card certificate must contain one of the following:
   - A subject field that contains the DNS domain name in the distinguished name.
-If it does not, resolution to an appropriate domain fails, so Remote Desktop Services and the domain sign-in with the smart card fail
+If it doesn't, resolution to an appropriate domain fails, so Remote Desktop Services and the domain sign-in with the smart card fail
   - A UPN where the domain name resolves to the actual domain.
 For example, if the domain name is `Engineering.Corp.Contoso`, the UPN is `username@engineering.corp.contoso.com`.
-If any part of the domain name is omitted, the Kerberos client cannot find the appropriate domain
+If any part of the domain name is omitted, the Kerberos client can't find the appropriate domain

-Although the HTTP CRL distribution points are on by default in Windows Server 2008, subsequent versions of the Windows Server operating system do not include HTTP CRL distribution points.
+Although the HTTP CRL distribution points are on by default in Windows Server 2008, subsequent versions of the Windows Server operating system don't include HTTP CRL distribution points.
 To allow smart card sign-in to a domain in these versions, do the following:

 1. Enable HTTP CRL distribution points on the CA
 1. Restart the CA